TejeswarBobba/my2-Bobba/README.md

 #### My favourite vacation spot is GOA
  It is the best place to enjoy with **friends** and is known for its **stunning beaches** and has many more **landscapes** which can be explored.

-## Activities Performed in favourite vacation spot
 ---

+Activities Performed in favourite vacation spot :

-1.Explored the besutiful beaches
+1. Explored the besutiful beaches.
-2.went to the ancient forts
+2. went to the ancient forts.
-3.tasted different types of sea foods in a restaurants
+3. Tasted different types of sea foods in a restaurants.
----
+- **Chicken Butter Masala:** Must try dish in Goa which has a unique taste.
+- **Stuffed Crab Mixture:** Must try dish which is made up of smashed crab meat.
+- **Fish Thali:** Must try dish where the different types of fish fry's and curry's are available.